- Safety and Health Topics

-- Stairways and Ladders: A Guide to OSHA Rules.
-OSHA Publication 3124-12R, (2003).
-Also available as a 278 KB PDF, 15 pages.
+- Stairways and Ladders: A Guide to OSHA Rules (PDF).
+OSHA Publication 3124, (2003).
 Informational booklet explaining OSHA requirements as they apply to stairways and ladders, as well as glossary of commonly used terms.

 - Fall Protection - Roofing.
 Washington State Video, (2013).

 - Fall Protection - Trusses.
 Washington State Video, (2013).

 - Fall Protection Publications.
 Oregon OSHA.
 Includes fall protection publications for the construction industry, for setting and bracing wood trusses and rafters, for setting floor joists, sheathing/decking, and constructing exterior walls, options for specialty contractors, temporary elevated work platforms, and walking working surfaces.

 - Safety Belts, Harnesses, and Lanyards.
 Canadian Center for Occupational Health and Safety (CCOHS).
 Tip sheet for cleaning and caring for safety belts/harnesses/lanyards.